MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Federated Learning.
   - <details><summary>Digest</summary> We propose a framework for disentangling these performance gaps.
 Using this framework, we observe and explain differences in behavior across natural and synthetic federated datasets, indicating that dataset synthesis strategy can be important for realistic simulations of generalization in federated learning.
 We propose a semantic synthesis strategy that enables realistic simulation without naturally partitioned data.

-- Designing Counterfactual Generators using Deep Model Inversion. [[paper]](https://arxiv.org/abs/2109.14274)Jayaraman J. Thiagarajan, Vivek Narayanaswamy, Deepta Rajan, Jason Liang, Akshay Chaudhari, Andreas Spanias
+- Designing Counterfactual Generators using Deep Model Inversion. [[paper]](https://arxiv.org/abs/2109.14274)
   - Jayaraman J. Thiagarajan, Vivek Narayanaswamy, Deepta Rajan, Jason Liang, Akshay Chaudhari, Andreas Spanias. *NeurIPS 2021*
   - Key Word: Model Inversion; Counterfactual Generation.
   - <details><summary>Digest</summary> We focus on the case where we have access only to the trained deep classifier and not the actual training data.
 We propose DISC (Deep Inversion for Synthesizing Counterfactuals) that improves upon deep inversion by utilizing (a) stronger image priors, (b) incorporating a novel manifold consistency objective and (c) adopting a progressive optimization strategy.